Moying-moe/SuperIo/README.md

 SuperMouse.LButtonUp();
 ```

-With `LButtonClick(int)`, you can create multiple clicks one line of code.
+With `LButtonClick(int)`, you can create multiple clicks with just one line of code.

 ```C#
 SuperMouse.LButtonClick(2);     // Double Click